-To create a system that fosters mobile working is to build in structures that make it possible to collaborate and measure progress.
-Basically, if your employees want it (and it seems the majority do), then you will need to change the systems of working anyway.
-What works for the team, then, must work for you too.
+To create a system that fosters mobile working, you need to build in structures that make it possible to collaborate and measure progress.
+Basically, if your employees want it (and it seems the majority do), then you need to change the systems of working.
+What works for the team, then, must work for you, too.

 A powerful leader is one who trusts.

-It can be difficult to resist the urge to be part of every project.
-This is your business, after all.
-But if you’ve done your hiring well, then going remote means you can expand your comfort zone by giving yourself and your whole team independence.
-Be prepared for a surprise: remote workers tend to be more productive, and the problem is making sure they don’t do too many hours instead of too few.
+It's difficult to resist the urge to be part of every project.
+It's your business, after all.
+But if you’ve hired well, then going remote means you can expand your comfort zone by giving yourself and your whole team independence.
+Be prepared for a surprise: remote workers tend to be more productive, and the problem is making sure they don’t work too many hours, instead of too few.
 That goes for the C-suite, too.

 There are other ways to impress people.
 Great work is one of them.
-Use agile working to reassess your perception of ‘being at work’.
-Focus on outcomes.
+Beanbags are not.
+Use your agile working to reassess your perception of ‘being at work’.